clarriu97/vericlient/README.md

 # check if the server is alive
 print(f"Alive: {client.alive()}")

-# generate a credential from a BytesIO object using the last model
+# generate a credential from a bytes object using the last model
 with open("/home/audio.wav", "rb") as f:
     model_input = GenerateCredentialInput(
         audio=f.read(),